Chris Dufresne, heralded college football writer, dies at 62

-LOS ANGELES (AP) — Chris Dufresne, an award-winning former sportswriter for the Los Angeles Times, has died.
+LOS ANGELES (AP) — Chris Dufresne, an award-winning former sports writer for the Los Angeles Times, has died.
 He was 62.

 He died suddenly Monday while dining with his family at home in Chino Hills, 30 miles east of Los Angeles, according to a Times staff memo posted Tuesday on Facebook.